mattdiamond/Recorderjs/README.md

     rec.addEventListener( type, listener[, useCapture] )

 **addEventListener** will add an event listener to the event target.
-Custom events are "recordingProgress", "recordingError", "dataAvailable", "start", "pause", "resume" and "stop".
+Available events are "recordingProgress", "streamError", "streamReady", dataAvailable", "start", "pause", "resume" and "stop".

     rec.setMonitorGain( gain )